Podcast Influencer Marketing: Ultimate Guide

 That concludes the guide, I hope you found it helpful!

-If you have any questions on anything at all, please do send me an email directly and I promise to respond: simon@podseeker.co
+If you have any questions on anything at all, please do send me an email at support@podseeker.co

-Also, like I said, Podseeker is software made for podcast influencer marketing data, so feel free to take it for a free trial and I trust it will be helpful.
+Also, like I said, Podseeker is software made for podcast influencer marketing data, so feel free to take it for a spin and I trust it will be helpful.

 All the best for now,